MacNaughton to join UBS as head of HY trading

-NEW YORK Robert MacNaughton is joining UBS as managing director and head of high-yield trading, according to a source familiar with the matter.
+NEW YORK (Reuters) - Robert MacNaughton is joining UBS as managing director and head of high-yield trading, according to a source familiar with the matter.

 MacNaughton has been hired out of retirement after a 15-year tenure at Credit Suisse, where he most recently was head of distressed trading.
 In his new role, he will be in charge of expanding UBS's high-yield business in the US.